easymock/objenesis/README.md

 * Answer the questions (normally, just acknowledge the proposed default)
 * Follow the instructions

-If something fails and you need to rollback a bit, the following commands might help:
+If something fails, and you need to rollback a bit, the following commands might help:
 ```bash
 mvn release:rollback -Pall
 git tag -d $version